-Section 1.6 We must support your right to participate with practitioners and providers in making decisions about your care
+Section 1.6 We must support your right to make decisions about your care

 You have the right to know your treatment options and participate in decisions about your healthcare

 You have the right to get full information from your healthcare providers and other healthcare providers.
 Your providers must explain your medical condition and your treatment choices in a way that you can understand.